Jack Frost's Dating Advice

 Disclaimer: Don't own either RotG or HtTYD this story however, all mine, mwahaha.

 He'd always wondered why it was so cold.
 Why did Berk have to be one of the worst places to live and why was he born there?
-It's not like he really minded much anymore, with all the hail and snow he had gotten use to the tempters and he could walk around the village shirtless in -38 degree weather and not be cold at all, not that he would mind you, the last thing he needed would be for the others to point out how thin he was and make fun of him even more for it.
+It's not like he really minded much anymore, with all the hail and snow he had gotten use to the tempters and he could walk around the village shirtless in -38 degree weather and not be cold at all, not that he would mind you, he liked to be warm and as much fun as it sounded like he would prefer to keep all of his limbs and not lose them to frostbite.
 Still though, as cold as the weather was it was nothing compared to how Astrid made him feel.

-The girl was like the flippen ice queen and no matter what he did she never seemed impressed.
-They had, had that one kiss after he'd woken up to find his leg missing but after that she had basically ignored him for the last two months.
+The girl was like the ice queen of the north and no matter what he did she never seemed impressed.
+They had, had that one kiss after he'd woken up to find his leg missing, but after that she had basically ignored him for the last two months.
+She seemed more interested in training the dragon she had chosen rather than spending any time with him.
 He felt as if he was at the end of his rope, he'd tried everything and yet nothing had worked on the girl.
-Maybe if he just came right out and said it though then she would finally understand what he was trying to get at.
+Maybe if he just came right out and said that he liked her though then she would finally understand what he was trying to get at.

 "Okay Toothless today's the day."
 He mumbled as he pulled on his one boot and stood up with his hands on his hips as he looked over at his dragon with determination written across his face.
 "Today I'll tell Astrid how I feel about her and ask her to go out with me."